nguillaumin/celinelenoble.com/content/blog/interview-tips.md

 ## 2. Start with something they like

-Even if you are here mostly to uncover problems (unfulfilled needs, pain points, etc), start with a topic related to your objective that they'are likely to enjoy talking about.
+Even if you are here mostly to uncover problems (unfulfilled needs, pain points, etc), start with a topic related to your objective that they will enjoy talking about.
 For example, if you're working on a tax filing system, don't start with tax at first, but maybe with money, and then shift the focus on tax.

 ## 3. Listen well and pick up on cues